Jammicus/Ansible-Mac/README.md

 ## FAQ

-* I'm unable to update any of my homebrew packages -> Remove the following from your ~/.bashrc and ~/.bash_profile files:
+* I'm unable to update homebrew -> Remove the following from your ~/.bashrc and ~/.bash_profile files:

 ```
 export HOMEBREW_NO_AUTO_UPDATE=1